dylan-lang/opendylan/README.rst

 In addition, you will need to include the -arch x86_64 option whenever you build a Dylan library::

-  minimal-console-compiler -build -arch x86_64 my-project.lid
+  dylan-compiler -build -arch x86_64 my-project.lid